 I see lots of aspiring product managers burn thousands of dollars on coding courses, because they believe this myth.
 Don’t be like them.
 Invest your time and energy in skills that matter.

 What are the top 3 skills you need to become a rockstar product manager?

 I put together a 1 hr webinar explaining each skillset in detail.
 You can view it for free here.

-Myth 2: Years of product management experience to land a product management job
+Myth 2: Years of product management experience to become a product manager

 Many job listings include the sentence: “x years of product management experience required.”